GIS-EPFL/Robots/tutorials/ReadMe.md

 ### Turn On/Off

-Switch the turn on handle and plug the ethernet cable to controller and your pc Then you should see on the teach pendant a similar view on the right side:
+Switch the handle and plug the ethernet cable to the controller and your pc.
+Then you should see on the teach pendant a similar view on the right side:

 ![on_off](https://user-images.githubusercontent.com/18013985/225984329-56f43016-a6f9-4e6f-adf7-cc0670f27ddd.jpg)